li-shangru/WikipediaDarkTheme/README.md

 ## Introduction

-Wikipedia Dark Theme is a script to give wikipedia pages a dark color theme.
+Wikipedia Dark Theme is a script to give Wikipedia pages a dark color theme.
-The script reverts the text color and set the page background to black.
+This script reverts the text color and set the page background to black.
-Provide a premium reading experience during both day and night.
+Providing a premium reading experience during both day and night.
 Ease on the eyes, pleasant in the heart.

 _Note: using this script WILL affect page loading speed; currently only optimized for English Wiki pages._